download a .pdf

 - Steering committee member, Physical Properties of Earth Materials (2018 – present)

-- Planning committee member, NSF funded workshop on experimental needs in subduction zone research (to be held June 2018)
+- Planning committee member, NSF funded workshop on experimental needs in subduction zone research (2018)

 - Writing committee member, Subduction Zone Observatory workshop report to NSF (2016-2017)